 Not washing your face daily or going to sleep with your makeup on can cause your pores to become clogged.
 Throughout the day, our skin gets dirty with oil, dead skin cells, and toxins.
 Therefore, it’s crucial to wash your face at least 1-2 times a day (depending on your skin type) to prevent the harbor of bacteria and/or acne breakouts.

 Just like it is important to wash your face even if you don’t use products daily it is even more crucial to wash your face if you wear makeup.
 Even sleeping in makeup just one day can promote acne development/clogged pores that won’t probably show up until 2 weeks later.

 Using the wrong skincare products for our skin type

 It is essential you determine your proper skin type so you can use the right skincare to address your skin concerns.
 Using the wrong type of skincare products can cause more irritation or breakouts.
 Not only that, but certain ingredients can be pore-clogging, therefore, it’s important to look for products that are fragrance-free or noncomedogenic f you have sensitive skin.
 To determine your proper skin type read my skin types ARTICLE HERE.

 Products to help treat your acne:

-Nuetrogena Rapid Clear Acne gel-This gel is made of benzoyl peroxide to help kill the bacteria causing acne while reducing oil production.
+This gel is made of 5.5% benzoyl peroxide to help kill the bacteria causing acne while reducing oil production.
 Use every other day to avoid drying out the skin.
 You can apply this morning or night.

-Retinoids–Retinoids are an excellent treatment for moderate to severe acne.
-You can get this by presription only from your physician or dermatologist.
-To read all about retinol and retionoids, visit my helpful article HERE.
+Prescription Retinoids or oral antibiotics–an excellent treatment for moderate to severe acne.
+You can get this by prescription only from your physician or dermatologist.
+To read all about retinol and retinoids, visit my helpful article HERE.